hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 ### Enabling the Webhook Feature

 There are two kinds of webhook notifications: global webhooks and wallet webhooks.
-Global webhooks capture all events that happen on the PRISM Agent across all wallets, whereas wallet webhooks only capture events that are specific to assets within a particular wallet.
+Global webhooks capture all events that happen on the Cloud Agent across all wallets, whereas wallet webhooks only capture events that are specific to assets within a particular wallet.

 #### Enable global webhook using environment variables

-PRISM Agent uses the following environment variables to manage global webhook notifications:
+The Cloud Agent uses the following environment variables to manage global webhook notifications:

 | Name                     | Description                                                              | Default |
 |--------------------------|--------------------------------------------------------------------------|---------|